All About Pontiac...

 - Public Transportation: The SHOW BUS offers limited stop service around Pontiac.
 There are central pick up locations in Pontiac.
 Individual pick ups can be arranged by calling the office at (815) 945-8500.

 - Public Parks: The Pontiac Parks and Recreation Department offers 10 beautiful, family friendly parks that span over 120 acres.
 The Humiston Woods Nature Center is a 355 acre wooded preserve located northwest of town.
 The Nature Center offers seven trails, two pavilions, four picnic areas, a fishing pond, a canoe dock, and includes three handicapped-accessible areas.

-- Special Events: Pontiac hosts a number of annual events throughout the year, including the Threshermen’s Reunion, the Threshermen’s Parade sponsored by the Pontiac Area Chamber of Commerce, a bluegrass festival, the Red Carpet Corridor Festival, the Pontiac Holiday Tournament (high school basketball), and the Livingston County Ag Fair.
+- Special Events: Pontiac hosts a number of annual events throughout the year, including the Threshermen’s Reunion, the Threshermen’s Parade sponsored by the Pontiac Area Chamber, a bluegrass festival, the Red Carpet Corridor Festival, the Pontiac Holiday Tournament (high school basketball), and the Livingston County Ag Fair.

 - Sports & Exercise: The Pontiac area has two excellent golf courses.
 And, the city now boasts a semi-professional basketball team, the Pontiac 66ers.
 The Pontiac Recreation Complex has fitness programs, a running/walking track, a swimming facility, and exercise equipment along with baseball/softball fields, volleyball/basketball/tennis courts, and a football/soccer field.